NmiDev/snake/README.md

 # Snake Game

 The purpose of this project is to show my capicties and skills.
 You can see what I learn for the pleasure or during my training and career path.
-(Inspiration from [John](https://apprendre-a-coder.com/), full JavaScript course !)
+(Inspiration from [John](https://apprendre-a-coder.com/), full JavaScript course !).
+Special thanks for Martin Wolf (links hover effect) and freepik.com (snake logo).
+Nokia Snake forever :heart_eyes:

 ## More informations